-It is intended to be a multi-generational precinct, and to ensure a close match with our vision, PerthALIVE Committee members have participated in a very comprehensive community consultation during the 2020 development of the draft Masterplan for the precinct.
-Also, PerthALIVE will work with Development WA on the Subi East project in relation to the State’s new Community Title arrangements.
-In particular, PerthALIVE wishes to explore the potential for a Community Title scheme to overcome the challenges and complexities of establishing, managing and funding community facilities in MAPS.
+It is intended to be a multi-generational precinct and, to ensure a close match with our vision, PerthALIVE Committee members participated in a very comprehensive community consultation during the 2020 development of the draft Masterplan for the precinct.
+PerthALIVE will work also with Development WA on the Subi East project in relation to the State’s new Community Title arrangements.
+In particular, PerthALIVE wishes to explore the potential for a Community Title scheme to overcome the challenges and complexities of establishing, managing and funding community facilities in MAPs.

 To follow progress for this exciting new development see https://www.subiaco.wa.gov.au/subiacoeast

 Nestled in the heart of Shenton Park, Montario Quarter is becoming a landscaped urban village, close to boutique retail, cafes and community amenities in a future shopping precinct.
-It has been designed to fit within, and connect to, the surrounding community and will provide a range of housing options to ensure we’re meeting the needs of different households.
+It has been designed to fit within, and connect to, the surrounding community and will provide a range of housing options to ensure the needs of different households can be met.